 Early in her practice work, she realized the need for writings that explained more fully how to demonstrate Christian Science.
 As she watched the steady decline of the Christian Science Church, her concern for the future of the movement led her, in 1974, to publish independently of the Church organization her booklet Animal Magnetism.

-She moved to California in 1977 and resigned from the Church.
+She moved to California in 1977.
 In 1980, she started The Bookmark with the conviction that the time had come when deeper writings on Christian Science had to be published and made available to everyone.
-For over twenty-five years she has published and promoted many profound works on Christian Science.
-She presently lives in Southern California, where she continues to write papers on Christian Science, and serve as publisher and editor of The Bookmark.
+For nearly forty years she published and promoted many works on Christian Science.